hardboyvino/rock_paper_scissors/README.md

 ## Introduction 🎉

-Hello world! - here with the jokes - Here lies a piece of art that even Picasso would envy - a JavaScript-based Command-Line Application known as "Rock Paper Scissors".
+Hello world! - here with the jokes - Here lies a piece of art that even Picasso would envy - a JavaScript-based browser game known as "Rock Paper Scissors".
 Sounds simple?
 It's way more than that!
 Here, the quintessential children's game meets the beauty of JavaScript created by moi.

 My application loads its magic as soon as your HTML does.
 No installations, no gimmicks.
 Just old-school Rock Paper Scissors.
-You type a hand to play, your computer randomly selected theirs, and voilà!
+You click a button to play your hand, your computer randomly selected theirs, and voilà!
 The stage is set for an epic showdown.
 The program, in all its omniscient glory, declares the winner or calls it a tie.
 Be warned though, your computer doesn't like losing.

 ## Installation Instructions 📚